 The climate could cause a shortage of sriracha sauce

-Notice to hot sauce lovers: a shortage of peppers is forcing the company that makes sriracha sauce to put its production on hold for the summer, which could lead to a depletion of stocks of the famous condiment in grocery stores.
+Notice to hot sauce lovers: a shortage of peppers is forcing the company that makes sriracha sauce to put its production on hold for the summer, which might lead to a depletion of stocks of the famous condiment in grocery stores.

 Huy Fong Foods, which makes the iconic sriracha, sambal oelek and garlic chili sauces, has to suspend production and sales due to a ‘severe’ shortage of chili peppers, reports the British daily The Guardian.